-- The individual portfolio includes work samples, photos, teachers' observations, anecdotal notes, audio recordings, other checklists, rating scales, etc. Portfolios are shared with parents at each conference. - Monthly assessment meetings take place between the EC Coordinator and the teachers, during which each child's progress is discussed and recommendations are made, if necessary.
+The individual portfolio includes work samples, photos, teachers' observations, anecdotal notes, audio recordings, other checklists, rating scales, etc.

+Monthly assessment meetings take place between the EC Director and the teachers, during which each child's progress is discussed and recommendations are made, if necessary.

 Written conference report forms and summarized assessment findings are given to parents who attend conferences and mailed to those who are unable to attend.
-For professional reasons, the raw assessment materials are not given out.